 If you have any questions regarding your refund please contact the Office of Enrollment Services at firstname.lastname@example.org or 202-319-5300.

 Refunds of student account charges are issued in accordance with the university policy outlined at http://policies.cua.edu/enrollment/refund/RefundStudentCharges.cfm.
 Students considering a withdrawal are encouraged to review the policy to ensure they understand the financial implications.
 Students utilizing financial aid are also encouraged to review the withdrawal policies of the Office of Student Financial Assistance.

 The Tuition Refund Plan (TRP) is a private insurance program of A.W.G.
 Dewar, Inc. that supplements the refund policy of The Catholic University of America.
-Those enrolled in the plan are assured a refund even though the University's own refund policy may have expired at the time of withdrawal.
+Those enrolled in the plan may be eligible for a refund even if the University's own refund policy may have expired at the time of withdrawal.

 Participation in the Tuition Refund Plan is optional and the University's refund policy is applicable whether or not you enroll in the plan.
 However, if you do not participate in the Tuition Refund Plan, any refund is limited to the amounts allowed by the University's policy.

 Full-time undergraduate students (excluding those in the Metropolitan School of Professional Studies) will be auto-enrolled in the Tuition Refund Plan unless they opt-out by the add/drop deadline in the fall the semester, as listed in the Academic Calendar.
 Other students may proactively enroll in the plan by visiting https://www.tuitionprotection.com/catholicu.
 Student who do not opt-out by the deadline will be billed for the plan in both the fall and spring semesters with half of the annual premium being billed each semester.